rickbsgu/rickb-recipes/recipes/french/3-pepper-quiche.md

 * A 9" glass pie pan works really well, with high sides.
 * Large bowl
 * Large whisk
-* Large cast iron skillet is good for sweating the peppers.
+* Large cast iron skillet is good for sweating the peppers and leeks.
 * Seive
 * Pie crust weights (or beans)